ilaiazulay/Nahal-Kofer/README.md

 # Payroll Calculator for Hi-Tech Company

+**Note: This is an early stage built.
+The application is currently in the testing phase and is tailored specifically to meet the unique requirements of a hi-tech company.
+It is not intended for general use and may not be suitable for applications outside of the specified conditions.**

 ## Overview

 This Python project is a payroll calculator designed to meet the custom needs of a specific hi-tech company.
 It utilizes Flask for the web framework, SQLite for data storage, and includes various conditions and variables for accurate payroll calculations.